Continuing Medical Education

 The AOA Board of Trustees at its Mid-Year Meeting in February 2016 approved resolutions pertaining to AOA’s CME program.

-hundred and twenty (120) CME credits are encouraged by the American Osteopathic Association within this three-year cycle,
+hundred and twenty (120) CME credits are required by the American Osteopathic Association (AOA) within this three-year cycle,

 credits must be obtained in Category 1-A and the remaining 90 CME